Boogie Bug CCFL Rounded Fan review

 Here are a few pictures with the blue CCFL Rounded Fan from Boogie Bug installed in my case.
 Like you can see this thing is very bright, it does not only lights up my case, it even lights up my wall and desk!

-You can see that this fan was able to cool down my case temperature with 3.4°C, my motherboard temperature decreased with 3°C and my CPU temperature with 3°C. Much more wasn't possible with a room temperature of 23.5°C.
+You can see that this fan was able to cool down my case temperature with 3.4°C, my motherboard temperature decreased by 3°C, and my CPU temperature with 3°C. Much more wasn't possible with a room temperature of 23.5°C.

 The Good Stuff